Korea: Fair Trade Commission

 Has the authority ever imposed conditions on a proposed merger?
 If yes, please provide the most recent instances.

-Between 1981 and 2019, 79 proposed merger cases were cleared with remedies, of which five cases were cleared in 2019 with remedies.
-Most recently, the KFTC imposed remedies on Globaltaxfree's acquisition of KTIS in November 2019 (duty-free tax refund sector).
+Between 1981 and 2020, 80 proposed merger cases were cleared with remedies, of which one case was cleared in 2020 with remedies.
+Most recently, the KFTC imposed remedies on the merger between Borealis AG and DYM Solution Co Ltd in May 2020 (materials of power cable sector).

 Has the authority conducted a Phase II investigation in any of its merger filings?
 If yes, please provide the most recent instances.

 Yes.
-The most recent case, involving an in-depth investigation (equivalent to a Phase II investigation) is the proposed merger between SK Telecom and three local broadcasters (OTT sector, 2019).
+The most recent case, involving an in-depth investigation (equivalent to a Phase II investigation) is the proposed merger between Delivery Hero SE and Woowa Brothers Corp (food-delivery app sector, 2020).

 Has the authority ever pursued a company based outside your jurisdiction for a cartel offence?
 If yes, please provide the most recent instances.